ErnestWang31/v2/content/index.md

 - [[Mechatronics Intern @ Paragon Systems]] - *developed end-of-line testers for Ford*
 ##### Projects:
 *just making stuff i like*
-- [[Mini Desktop Arm]] - *an ongoing project i hope to encapsulate all my engineering knowledge - multiple small projects together*
+- [[arm]] - *an ongoing project i hope to encapsulate all my engineering knowledge - multiple small projects together*
 - [[Autonomous RC-Car]] - *researching ways to make a RC-Car move fast and by itself*
 - [[Closed Loop Stepper Motor Driver]] - *i wanted to design a closed loop driver for all my future projects*
 - [[Portfolio Management with Deep Learning]] - *part of [[WatAI]]